Type 1 Forehead Reduction for Facial Feminization Surgery (FFS)

 You may contact our office to gain a better idea of the cost for your specific scenario.

-How is the recovery after a type 1 forehead reduction?
+How is the recovery from a type 1 brow bone reduction?

 Recovery from a type 1 cranioplasty is relatively easy.
 There will be an incision in the scalp, which is performed to provide surgical access to the forehead bone.
 There will be swelling of the forehead that will significantly reduce over the first few weeks but may take a few months to reach its final state.